23 April 2025

 Key differences for mobile users:

-Speed – Mobile users are typically in more of a hurry to cut to the chase and get vital information quickly than desktop viewers; this may be because they’re on the move, checking their phone between meetings, or relaxing in front of the TV in the evening, browsing your site at the same time, and therefore easily frustrated with anything that’s hard to see or too fiddly.
-These users will not be prepared to spend as much time exploring your site as your desktop visitors, but they still expect to be shown the same information; this means re-prioritising by switching on and off elements of the site to make them appear differently depending on the viewing method.
-There will be differences too in how a device is used.
-For example, a desktop site can have “mouseovers” – content that is uncovered when you hover over it with a mouse – while, clearly, a mobile user has no mouse, so will need this information to be accessed in a different way.
+Speed – Mobile users are typically in more of a hurry to cut to the chase and get vital information quickly than desktop viewers; this may be because they’re on the move, checking their phone between meetings, or in front of the TV in the evening, browsing your site at the same time, and therefore easily frustrated with anything that’s hard to see or too fiddly.
+These users will not be prepared to spend as much time exploring your site as desktop visitors, but they still expect to be shown the same information; this means re-prioritising by switching on and off elements of the site to make them appear differently depending on the viewing method.
+For example, a desktop site can have “mouseovers” (content that is uncovered when you hover over it with a mouse) but mobile user have no mouse, so will need this information to be accessed in a different way.

-• User-actions – such as “buy”, “get quote” or “check availability” – will benefit from being situated in large letters on the landing page, while on a desktop you may prefer a more subtle approach so as not to put off the customer with too much of a sales pitch early on in their visit
+• User-actions such as “buy”, “get quote” or “check availability” will benefit from being in large letters on the landing page, while on a desktop you may prefer a more subtle approach so as not to put off the customer with too much of a sales pitch early on in their visit.

 The key is, as with all areas of business, try to think about the needs of your customer and put them at the forefront of every decision you make.
 That way, you’re sure to come up with multi-purpose, user-friendly websites that will take you from strength to strength.